sophiazzw7/Deep-Neural-Network-from-scratch/README.md

-Here is a professional report section focused **only on the production period**, incorporating both the **OGM results** and the **Wilcoxon Rank-Sum Test** results based on the images you provided:
+Certainly — here's the revised version focusing primarily on **Gini metrics** from the OGM reports, with the **Wilcoxon Rank-Sum Test** included as supplemental evidence.
+The language strictly reflects only the content you've provided:

 ---

 ### **9.2 Back Testing — Production Period**

-During the production period, model performance was monitored through quarterly Ongoing Monitoring (OGM) reports, with a focus on both calibration accuracy and discriminatory power.
-Given the limited number of defaults observed in each quarter, the assessment emphasizes directional validation rather than formal threshold conclusions.
+During the production period, model performance was assessed through Ongoing Monitoring (OGM) reports, with a focus on evaluating the discriminatory power of the model using Gini coefficients.
+As a supplemental approach, the Wilcoxon Rank-Sum Test was also applied due to limitations in observed defaults.

-#### **OGM-Based Monitoring**

-The OGM reports for 202306, 202309, and 202312 presented limited default counts for PDA (4, 6, and 8 respectively) and moderately higher counts for PDB (12, 21, and 26 respectively).
-These are below the standard 30-default threshold required for formal Gini evaluation, and thus Gini values reported (PDA: 0.62, 0.50, 0.47) are considered early readings.
-While indicative of some discriminatory power, no conclusive judgment is drawn per model risk policy.

-Despite these limitations, there is no observed systematic over- or under-estimation of predicted PDs in production, and the models maintain relative consistency in risk differentiation across the portfolio.
-PDA continues to be calibrated conservatively due to the absence of reject inference, consistent with development design.
+#### **OGM Gini Coefficient Review**

+Gini coefficients were calculated for PDA and PDB across three recent quarters: 202306, 202309, and 202312.
+The number of observed defaults was limited in each period, particularly for PDA:

+* **PDA Default Counts**:

+  * 202306: 4
+  * 202309: 6
+  * 202312: 8

+* **PDB Default Counts**:

+  * 202306: 12
+  * 202309: 21
+  * 202312: 26

+Given that fewer than 30 defaults were observed in each period, the results are considered **early readings** and do not support formal threshold-based conclusions per model policy.
+However, Gini coefficients were as follows for PDA:

+* **Gini (PDA)**:

+  * 202306: 0.62
+  * 202309: 0.50
+  * 202312: 0.47

+These values suggest directional evidence of discriminatory ability, though limited by low default volume.

-#### **Wilcoxon Rank-Sum Test**
+#### **Wilcoxon Rank-Sum Test (Supplemental)**

-To supplement limited Gini analysis, the Wilcoxon Rank-Sum Test was applied to production data, assessing whether default rates increase monotonically across risk score buckets (i.e., whether higher-risk classes experience higher default incidence).
+To supplement the Gini analysis, the Wilcoxon Rank-Sum Test was applied to multiple model score variants (`Cal_RR`, `Kappa_RR`, and `Final_RR`) for both PDA and PDB.
+In all cases, the default rates in the final four buckets followed the expected increasing order, indicating the model **passed the Wilcoxon Rank-Sum Test**.
+For example, in the PDB `Final_RR`, default counts in Classes 2–5 were 16, 52, 67, and 52, respectively.

-* For PDA and PDB, the Wilcoxon test was run on three variants: `Cal_RR`, `Kappa_RR`, and `Final_RR`.
-* Across all variants, both models demonstrated **increasing default rates across the final four buckets**, satisfying the Wilcoxon test condition for discriminatory validity.
-* Default counts in the higher-risk buckets were generally sufficient to support the directional conclusions of the test, particularly for PDB (`DefaultCount`: 52, 67, 52 in Classes 3–5 in `Final_RR`).
-* As per the methodology, the model passes the Wilcoxon test when default rates across Classes 2 to 5 are in non-decreasing order.
-This condition was met, indicating **preserved rank-ordering ability** in production.

 #### **OGM Sample Size Review**

-There were no anomalies in the OGM production sample size.
-Minor increases in sample count were noted between quarters, but changes remained within expected bounds and did not affect the reliability of performance metrics.
+The OGM data sample size increased slightly compared to the prior quarter.
+The documentation notes:

+> “There is no anomaly in the OGM data sample size.”

 ---

-**Conclusion**:
+**Conclusion:**
-Based on available OGM data and Wilcoxon Rank-Sum Test results, the model demonstrates **adequate directional performance** during the production period.
-While formal Gini thresholds cannot be applied due to default scarcity, supporting evidence from Wilcoxon testing and stable predicted PDs affirms the model's continued validity for the 2024 review cycle.
+Based on Gini values reported in OGM and supplemental results from the Wilcoxon Rank-Sum Test, the model demonstrates evidence of discriminatory power during the production period.
+Due to limited default counts, the findings are considered directional rather than conclusive but support continued model use in production.

 ---

-Let me know if you'd like a shorter summary version or additional comments on specific buckets or score distributions.
+Let me know if you'd like to integrate commentary on calibration metrics or exclude Wilcoxon details further.